UVADS/DS-3001/README.md

 ## What you’ll learn along the way

 Data Science is incredibly broad and dynamic.
 The topics below are designed to reinforce this perspective and help you understand the field’s core tenements and what is demanded from practicing data scientists.
-The key outcome would be for you to gain a sense of the scope of Data Science, what is needed to contribute to the community, and feel comfortable incorporating these techniques into your work moving forward.
+The key is for you to gain a sense of the scope of Data Science, what is needed to contribute to the community, and feel comfortable incorporating these techniques into your work moving forward.
+Specific learning objectives are below:

-    Describe the field of Data Science at large and its emerging sub-fields Gain experience working in teams to solve Data Science problems Communicate Data Science products
+    Be able to describe the field of Data Science and its emerging sub-fields Gain experience working in teams to solve Data Science problems Gain experience communicating Data Science products
-    Avoid the negative outcomes associated with ML/AI bias Articulate the advantages and disadvantages of certain machine learning modeling approaches Select appropriate machine learning models given problems and data types How to evaluate machine learning models
+    Articulate the advantages and disadvantages of selected ML approaches Be able to select appropriate ML models given problems and data types Understand the importance of and methods for evaluating ML models Understand the negative outcomes associated with ML/AI bias and how they can be avoided

 The course will move rather quickly and can be demanding at times.
 However, if we all work together to support each other you’ll be amazed how much you learn at the end of the semester!